Rapid Probabilistic Interest Learning from Domain-Specific Pairwise Image Comparisons: Related Work

+As mentioned earlier, the concept of image interest can be rather subjective.
+This difficulty in defining image interest has led to a wide range of work being conducted in multiple areas seeking to address this topic.
+We briefly discuss these below, with reference to related work in novelty detection, video storyboarding, image interest and image memorability.

 A common definition of interest relates to novelty, with interest determined by the frequency of occurrence of an event or observation.
 Novelty detection is often framed as an outlier detection problem.
-For example, dynamic time warping has been used to align image feature sequences for a life-logging application, with the alignment quality determining novelty \cite{aghazadeh2011}.
+For example, dynamic time warping has been used to align image feature sequences for a life-logging application, with the alignment quality determining novelty \citep{aghazadeh2011}.
 Here, the authors leverage the fact that people typically experience day-to-day repetition, and assume that areas of mismatch or disagreement with typical daily activity should be flagged as novel.

-Neural networks are often used to reason about novelty.
-For example, Hopfield networks use weights to store information about correlated patterns, with new patterns exciting nodes and increasing the energy of the network.
-By thresholding this energy, Hopfield networks are able to flag novelty.
-This approach was used in \cite{Crook01}, which showed that a Hopfield network, trained by driving a mobile robot around an environment, was able to detect new objects that were added to the environment after the training phase.

-In contrast, \cite{marsland2000} use a novelty filter operating on the principle of habituation.
-Habituation networks recall how frequently they have fired, and become accustomed or habituated to observations the more often they fire.
-Similar perceptions excite similar regions of the network, and novelty is identified as deviation from the trained model.
-Self-organising maps have been applied to novelty detection on a sentry robot in \cite{kit2011}, with a growing-neural-gas network retraining at set intervals to alter an environment model.

-The reconstruction error obtained by using a model of an area's eigenspace to predict observations is used to detect novelty in \cite{neto2005}.
-Learning basis functions from video information can be expensive, so the authors restrict the novelty detection to image regions flagged using a saliency measure or feature detector.
-An incremental principal component analysis (PCA) model of this type has been shown to provide similar performance to a grow-when-required network in an autonomous inspection robot application \cite{neto2007}.

 If prior information about the environments or observations to be encountered is available, domain-based approaches to novelty detection are particularly effective.
 Here, classifiers are trained to recognise expected samples, with any misclassification flagged as novel.
-For example, novel terrain texture is detected using a naive Bayes classifier trained on a number of textures detected previously for an application with a moving whiskered robot in \cite{lepora2010}.
-Person, car and groups of person classifiers are trained for a surveillance application in \cite{dieh2002}, with classification failures listed as novel.
-Terrain classification using support vector machines is applied in \cite{brooks2009}, with negative training data in the form of unlabelled images used to model novelty.
+For example person, car and groups of person classifiers are trained for a surveillance application by \citet{dieh2002}, with classification failures listed as novel.
+Terrain classification using support vector machines is applied by \citet{brooks2009}, with negative training data in the form of unlabelled images used to model novelty.